angr/fidget/README.md

 ----------

 Fidget will be greatly improved when it learns to use Angr's VFG and variable detection capacities.
 Greatly, greatly improved.
 Like so improved.
+So improved you should be afraid.